sryaswanth/recruiting-exercises/inventory-allocator/src/readme.txt

     output : []

-For more information abpout the source code, please refer the Source code information documentation file.
+For more information about the source code, please refer the Source code information documentation file.